dapslegend/Angel-RPC/README.md

 </h2>

-Angel is a fast Fuzzer Designed to work with ITYFUZZ, RETH and any consenus client like lighhouse.
+Angel is a fast Fuzzer Designed to work with ITYFUZZ, RETH and any consenus client like lighthouse.
 Scans new transactions for smart contracts and sends to ITYFUZZ.
 Sends Report to telegram

 <details>